Discipline Stack

 Cost Segregation Studies for Commercial Real Estate

-Cost segregation reclassifies parts of a commercial property into shorter depreciation lives, accelerating tax deductions and freeing cash flow in early ownership years.
+Cost segregation reclassifies parts of a commercial property into shorter depreciation lives, accelerating tax deductions and freeing cash flow in early.

 FFO and AFFO: REIT Performance Metrics